KorenLeslieCohen/how-much-love/README.md

 ## Background

 This is a Node.js application using Express.js, MongoDB and SASS.
+Mobile-optimized.

 ## Usage